RemiEC/Automotive_Toolkit/README.md

 ## Information

-Here, you can find the toolkit in its ISO version.
-You can easily use it to create a Virtual Machine, using VMWare for example, by selecting Ubuntu64 from Linux when choosing the OS.
+Unfortunately, the ISO file is too big for GitHub.
+However, you can find all the knowledge to create your own ISO.
+Then, you will easily be able to use it to create a Virtual Machine, using VMWare for example, by selecting Ubuntu64 from Linux when choosing the OS.

 ## Important